Capital murder: Legal meaning

-The term "capital murder" is used in only seven U.S. states; however, 27 states and United States federal government currently allow capital punishment, and each has its own terminology for an offence punishable by death.
+The term "capital murder" is used in only seven U.S. states; however, 27 states and United States federal government currently allow capital punishment, and each has its own terminology for an offense punishable by death.
 In most states, the term "first-degree murder" is used; others may use the term "aggravated murder" (such as New York, Ohio, Oregon, Utah, Vermont, and Virginia (since 2021)), and some use simply "murder".
-The seven states that use the term "capital murder" are Alabama, Arkansas, California, Kansas, Mississippi, New Hampshire, and Texas.
+The states that use the term "capital murder" are Alabama, Arkansas, Kansas, Mississippi, New Hampshire, and Texas.
 The state of Georgia uses the term "malicious murder".

 Not all offenses are parallel between the states.
 In some, first-degree murder is a very broad term defined by a number of circumstances, only a few of which make a defendant eligible for execution.
 In other jurisdictions, an offense carrying the death penalty is strictly defined and is separate from other, similar crimes.

 Although legal definitions vary, capital murder in the United States usually means murder involving one or more of the following factors: